You Earned a Ticket!

 How useful are teacher credential programs?

-Partly in response to this national conversation, California's CTC convened a high-profile advisory panel in 2013, which generated a thick report with forty recommendations for change.
-EdSource slimmed its advice down to seven recommendations.
-But since the report, the state of California has mainly been consumed by addressing the chronic shortage of teachers.
+Did the public shaming help?
+Probably not.
+After the bad grade, the state of California stopped providing data to NCTQ for comparison.
+California's CTC convened a high-profile advisory panel in 2013, which generated a thick report with forty recommendations for change.
+EdSource slimmed its advice down to seven challenges.
+As of 2025 it's difficult to argue that any of them have been met.

 Quiz